aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 - gathers together the software that is critical to the business;
 - **separated from other concerns** of the system;
 - stands alone as a **representative of the business**;
-- is **unsullied with concerns about DBs, GUIs and third-party frameworks**; it could serve the business in any system, irrespective of how that system was presented, or how the data was stored, or how the data is arranged; the **entity is pure business** and nothing else.
+- is **unsullied with concerns about DBs, UIs and third-party FWs**; it could serve the business in any system, irrespective of how that system was presented, or how the data was stored, or how the data is arranged; the **entity is pure business** and nothing else.

 #### USE CASES